yene/nupnp/README.md

 Users should not use this service directly, they should not bookmark it.
 But they will...
 Users should only use it to discover their device and then bookmark it.

+The device should not publish his IP address all the time, best would be only after a startup.

 ## License
 MIT License